powsybl/pypowsybl-jupyter/docs/getting_started/index.md

 ```

 Through the network explorer widget you can display NAD and SLD diagrams for a voltage level, selected from the available network's voltage levels, in two dedicated tabs.
+A third tab, 'Network map' displays the network's substations and lines on a map.

 ![getting started demo](/_static/img/getting_started_1.png)